ellysh/video-game-bots/ClickerBots/example.md

 ### Further Improvements

 Now our bot able to analyze results of own actions.
 But there are several game events that can lead to the character's death.
-First problem is existance of the agressive monsters.
+First problem is existence of the aggressive monsters.
 Bot selects a monster with the specified name but all other monsters are "invisible" for the bot.
 The issue can be solved by command to select a nearest monster that is available via *F10* key in our Shortcut Panel.

 This is the new `SelectTarget` function:
 ```AutoIt